Logo Anja Jepsen Photography

 • The starting moment: The moment before the crawling starts is particularly expressive: the baby in the quadruped position, ready to start, perhaps with a mischievous grin on its face.
 This tense moment just before the movement is dynamic and full of energy.

 • The crawling break: The short breaks between crawling adventures are just as interesting.
 Take a photo of your baby sitting down, holding a toy and pausing for a moment.
-These moments of calm and reflection provide a nice contrast to the action shots and show that even little explorers need to take a breather.
+These moments of calm and reflection form a nice contrast to the action shots and show that even little explorers need to take a breather.

 • The curious sideways glance: The baby crawls, suddenly stops and looks back over its shoulder.
 Perhaps to mom or dad, perhaps because it has heard an interesting noise.
 This pose expresses curiosity, playfulness and a certain mischievousness.
 It looks very natural and authentic.